 Unfortunately, there isn't a lot you can do to immediately improve your credit score.
 Because the FICO score is based on your lifelong credit history, it is difficult to change it quickly.
 (Of course you must appeal incorrect items on your credit report.)

 How do I find out my credit score?

-Before you can improve your score, you must get your score and make certain that the reports from each reporting agency are correct.
+Before you can improve your score, you have to obtain your score and be sure that the credit reports from each agency are correct.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-For a reasonable fee, you can quickly get your FICO score from all three agencies, along with your credit report.
-They also provide helpful information and online tools that help you improve your FICO score.
+It's inexpensive, fast, and easy to get your credit score along with credit reports from all three agencies.
+Also available are information and online tools that help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report every year from all three agencies when you visit AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting it is quick and very inexpensive.
+You can get a free credit report once a year from the three major credit reporting agencies when you visit AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and very inexpensive.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.

 Curious about credit scores?
 Give us a call: (334) 285-8850.